COVID-19 guide for care staff supporting adults with learning disabilities or autistic adults

 - use whatever communication techniques work best in normal circumstance with the person you support

-- use positive reinforcement wherever possible to encourage the person you support to stick to the rules
+- use positive reinforcement wherever possible to encourage the person you support to follow the advice and guidance

 - carry out a risk assessment

-- mitigate any risks, such as going out at quiet times if the person cannot maintain social distancing, or cleaning surfaces if the person does not wash their hands after a trip out
+- mitigate any risks, such as cleaning surfaces if the person does not wash their hands after a trip out

 - contact your local Community Team for Learning Disabilities or specialist autism team for advice.